 MONTHS TO DELIVER MVP

 Their tremendous success on Facebook was not without its pain points.

 Several issues arose using Facebook as a third-party platform for hosting The BuyNothing Project’s communities.

 The constraints of the platform did not allow for new, innovative features to be added.
-Additionally, every time Facebook made updates to groups the community had no choice but to pivot to adapt and operate within these new changes.
+Additionally, every time Facebook made updates to groups, the community had no choice but to pivot, adapt and operate within these new conditions.
 Also, many people wanted to join the community but simply had no interest in using Facebook.